-I went to a naturopath, who did the blood test.
+I went to another doctor, who did the blood test.
 I stopped eating gluten.

 I have never gone back since.

-When I received the official diagnosis you have celiac I clapped my hands and said yes!
-The naturopath was a little surprised to see my celebration.
+When I received the official diagnosis — you have celiac — I clapped my hands and said yes!
+The doctor was a little surprised to see my celebration.

 The gastroenterologist was even more surprised, the next week, when I showed up for my follow-up appointment in great health, blood test results in hand.
 He confirmed it I have celiac.
 And he left the room, embarrassed.

-Im not the only one who had to fight her way through the medical system to receive the correct diagnosis and become healthy for the first time in my life.
+I’m not the only one who had to fight her way through the medical system to receive the correct diagnosis and become healthy for the first time in my life.
 Americans have to wait an average of 11 years, and many doctors, before finally being diagnosed.
 It is estimated that 1 out of 100 Americans has celiac disease.
-Only 3% of us have been diagnosed.
+Only 7 or 8% of us have been diagnosed.

 We have to change this.